aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - **no console logging**: Side effects are not allowed in this server - only when registering a tool - so you are not allowed to invoke `console.log()`
 - **resource for tools not available** : Returning a `type: "resource"` object does not work in tool calls.
 Just stick to text, image, audio.

+### Streamable HTTP

+Streamable HTTP is a much better option for creating an MCP server that is hosted on the web.

+#### MCP inspector

+RUn the `npx @modelcontextprotocol/inspector` package to run a local mcp inspector dashboard which lets you debug online streamable http MCPs.

 ### Deploying to MCP clients